Office Location: 3600 Wilshire, Ste. 1136, Los Angeles, CA 90010

 In a collision with a car, truck, or bus, the biker takes most of the impact and suffers most of the physical trauma.
 If they’re lucky, bikers will escape from crashes merely with broken bones and road rash.
 Sadly, many motorcyclists aren’t so fortunate.
 They end up with debilitating, life-threatening injuries, such as spinal cord injuries and internal damage, if they survive the accident at all.

-If you live or work in the Los Angeles area and have suffered an injury in a motorcycle accident, or if you’ve lost a family member to one, you need strong, confident, caring legal representation.
+If you live or work in the Los Angeles area and have suffered an injury in a motorcycle accident, or if you’ve lost a family member to one, you need strong, confident, caring Los Angeles motorcycle accident lawyer for legal representation.
 The experienced personal injury lawyers at Stewart J. Guss, Injury Accident Lawyers are here to help you recover every last cent of compensation you deserve for your physical, emotional, and financial trauma.

 Help is nearby!
 Stop by our office at 3600 Wilshire Boulevard in Los Angeles, or connect with us anytime, for free, 24 hours a day, seven days a week, at 866-980-3955, or online by CLICKING HERE to submit your case for review.